zetanumbers/book/src/myosotis.md

 ### Turning drop invocations into compiler errors

-Perhaps we could an have some automatic trait `RoutineDrop` which if unimplemented for a type means that dropping this value would result in compiler error.
+Perhaps we could have some automatic trait `RoutineDrop` which if unimplemented for a type means that dropping this value would result in a compiler error.
 This may be useful with hypothetical async drop.
 It could also help expand linear type functionality.

 ## Forward compatibility